 State What medicines can pharmacists initiate and administer?
 What medicines can pharmacists administer in accordance with a lawful prescription for a person?
 Can appropriately trained intern pharmacists administer the same medicines that pharmacists can?
-Relevant state and territory drugs and poisons legislation ACT Unscheduled medicines S2 and S3 medicines Vaccines per: ACT Pharmacist Vaccination Standard Any scheduled or unscheduled medicine Yes, under the direct supervision of a pharmacist with general registration who is eligible to administer the medicine Medicines, Poisons and Therapeutic Goods Regulation 2008 [Schedule 1, part 1.9] NSW Unscheduled medicine S2 and S3 medicines Vaccines per: NSW Pharmacist Vaccination Standards Any scheduled or unscheduled medicine Yes, under the supervision of a pharmacist with general registration who is eligible to administer the medicine Poisons and Therapeutic Goods Regulation 2008 [Section 59] NT Unscheduled medicine S2 and S3 medicines Vaccines per: Pharmacist vaccination SSTP MPox SSTP JE SSTP Any scheduled or unscheduled medicine Yes, under the supervision of a pharmacist with general registration who is eligible to administer the medicine Medicines Poisons and Therapeutic Goods Act 2012 [Section 63] QLD Unscheduled medicines S2 or S3 medicine 1 Vaccines per: Extended Practice Authority 'Pharmacists' Long-acting injectable bu- prenorphine Any scheduled or unscheduled medicine 1 Yes, under the supervision of a pharmacist with general registration who is eligible to administer the medicine Medicines and Poisons (Medicines) Regulation 2021 [Schedule 9] SA Unscheduled medicines S2 and S3 medicines Vaccines per: Vaccination Administration Code Nil Vaccines only, under the direct supervision of a pharmacist with general registration who is eligible to administer the vaccine Controlled substances Act (1984) [Section 18, 1d] TAS Unscheduled medicines S2 and S3 medicines Vaccines per: Tasmanian Pharmacist Immunisation Program Guidelines Any scheduled or unscheduled medicines other than vaccines for yellow fever, tuberculosis, smallpox (mpox), Q fever or rotavirus.
-2 Yes, vaccines only, under the supervision of a pharmacist with general registration who is eligible to administer the medicine Poisons Act 1971 [Sections 26(1A), 38(1) and 47A] Poisons Regulations 2018 [Section 54A] VIC Unscheduled medicines S2 and S3 medicines Vaccines per: Medicines and poisons - Secretary approval S518 3 October 2022 Medicines and poisons - Secretary approval S528 5 October 2023 Medicines and poisons - Secretary approval S530 5 October 2023 Any scheduled medicine2 in accordance with: - a lawful prescription or instruction given by a registered medical practitioner, dentist, nurse practitioner, authorised midwife; or - a lawful prescription made by an authorised optometrist or authorised podiatrist.
-No Drugs, Poisons and Controlled substances Regulations 2017 [Regulations 99 and 100] WA Unscheduled medicines Vaccines per: Pharmacists - COVID-19 vaccination Pharmacists - Administration of vaccines by pharmacists Buprenorphine depot injection when administered as opioid substitution therapy for the management of opioid dependence 3 .
+Relevant state and territory drugs and poisons legislation ACT Unscheduled medicines S2 and S3 medicines Vaccines per: ACT Pharmacist Vaccination Standard Any scheduled or unscheduled medicine Yes, under the direct supervision of a pharmacist with general registration who is eligible to administer the medicine Medicines, Poisons and Therapeutic Goods Regulation 2008 [Schedule 1, part 1.9] NSW Unscheduled medicine S2 and S3 medicines Vaccines per: NSW Pharmacist Vaccination Standards Any scheduled or unscheduled medicine Yes, under the supervision of a pharmacist with general registration who is eligible to administer the medicine Poisons and Therapeutic Goods Regulation 2008 [Section 59] NT Unscheduled medicine S2 and S3 medicines Vaccines per: Pharmacist vaccination SSTP MPox SSTP JE SSTP Any scheduled or unscheduled medicine Yes, under the supervision of a pharmacist with general registration who is eligible to administer the medicine Medicines Poisons and Therapeutic Goods Act 2012 [Section 63] QLD Unscheduled medicines S2 or S3 medicine 1 Vaccines per: Extended Practice Authority (Pharmacists' Long-acting injectable bu- prenorphine Any scheduled or unscheduled medicine 1 Yes, under the supervision of a pharmacist with general registration who is eligible to administer the medicine Medicines and Poisons (Medicines) Regulation 2021 [Schedule 9] SA Unscheduled medicines S2 and S3 medicines Vaccines per: Vaccination Administration Code Any scheduled or unscheduled medicine Yes, under the supervision of a pharmacist with general registration who is eligible to administer the medicine Controlled substances Act (1984) [Section 18, 1d] TAS Unscheduled medicines S2 and S3 medicines Vaccines per: Tasmanian Pharmacist Immunisation Program Guidelines Any scheduled or unscheduled medicines other than vaccines for yellow fever, tuberculosis, smallpox (mpox), Q fever or rotavirus.
+2 Yes, vaccines only, under the supervision of a pharmacist with general registration who is eligible to administer the medicine Poisons Act 1971 [Sections 26(1A), 38(1) and 47A] Poisons Regulations 2018 [Section 54A] VIC Unscheduled medicines S2 and S3 medicines Vaccines per: Medicines and poisons - Secretary approval S5183 October 2022 Medicines and poisons - Secretary approval S528 5 October 2023 Medicines and poisons - Secretary approval S530 5 October 2023 Any scheduled medicine2 in accordance with: - a lawful prescription or instruction given by a registered medical practitioner, dentist, nurse practitioner, authorised midwife; or - a lawful prescription made by an authorised optometrist or authorised podiatrist.
+Yes.
+The intern pharmacist must be supervised by an experienced pharmacist immuniser, with the supervising pharmacist immuniser required to be physically present in the workplace.
+Drugs, Poisons and Controlled substances Regulations 2017 [Regulations 99 and 100] WA Unscheduled medicines Vaccines per: Pharmacists - COVID-19 vaccination Pharmacists - Administration of vaccines by pharmacists Buprenorphine depot injection when administered as opioid substitution therapy for the management of opioid dependence 3 .
 Any scheduled or unscheduled medicine that has been dispensed to a patient Yes, under the supervision of a pharmacist with general registration who is eligible to administer the medicine Medicines and Poisons Act 2014 [Sections 14 and 25] Medicines and Poisons Regulations 2016 [Section 64]